 It is, at least in this case.
 While shorter forms contribute to increased conversions, this doesn’t tell the whole story because with forms we are talking about exact conversions and not just conversions in general.

-If one wishes to capture high quality info from the site visitors then they must design longer web forms.
-Shorter forms are known to produce high number of conversions but with longer forms one can produce for high-quality conversions.
+If one wishes to capture high-quality info from the site visitors then one must design longer web forms.
+Shorter forms are known to produce a high number of conversions but with longer forms, one can produce high-quality conversions.

-More people tend to fill shorter forms but one will only go through the trouble of filling an elaborate form if they are interested in your product genuinely.
-So, with longer form you will not only get quality info but quality clients as well.
+More people tend to fill out shorter forms but one will only go through the trouble of filling out an elaborate form if they are interested in your product genuinely.
+So, with the longer form, you will not only get quality info but quality clients as well.

-As a web designer start by asking yourself what information is needed from the prospective to market them the product.
-Old convention says that three fields name, email and job-title are necessary.
-Then according to this any form containing the anything more than three fields is a long form.
+As a web designer starts by asking yourself what information is needed from the perspective to market the product.
+The old convention says that three fields name, email and job title are necessary.
+Then according to this any form containing anything more than three fields is a long-form.

-But, marketing experiment says that form with five fields is a shorter form since it has better conversion rate in comparison to the seven and nine field forms.
-But again remember that these forms provide better high-quality info conversion rate.
+But, the marketing experiment says that a form with five fields is a shorter form since it has a better conversion rate in comparison to the seven and nine-field forms.
+But again remember that these forms provide a better high-quality info conversion rate.

-Since forms are created for the buyers and visitors, designers must keep the users perspective in mind while designing the form.
-One important consideration to take here is to think how easy it will be for buyers to fill the details in the field.
+Since forms are created for the buyers and visitors, designers must keep the user’s perspective in mind while designing the form.
+One important consideration to take here is to think about how easy it will be for buyers to fill in the details in the field.

-One such example of such form is natural language form.
-These forms help in raising the conversion rate as they ask the buyer, information sprinkled in natural sentences.
-This makes it easy for the people to enter information into the fields.
+One such example of the form is natural language form.
+These forms help in raising the conversion rate as they ask the buyer, for information sprinkled in natural sentences.
+This makes it easy for people to enter information into the fields.

 As a designer the challenge for you is to apply this knowledge as you are creating the form.

-Now, if your client is looking for high-quality info with the specific details then you will have to design a long form for the company asking very specific information from the lead.
+Now, if your client is looking for high-quality info with specific details then you will have to design a long form for the company asking for very specific information from the lead.